Trains to PeterboroughGet the cheapest fares to Peterborough with our split ticket search

 Tip 2: Don't pay booking fees

 At Split My Fare we don't charge fees when you book or for using your credit cards, as many other ticket retailers do.
 We only take a small deduction of 10% of any savings made when splitting your fare; if we don't find you a split, then we won't charge.

 If you regularly travel in the UK by train, you may have passed through or transferred at Peterborough.
-Peterborough Railway Station is one of the main interchanges for cross-country trains, making it an excellent stop-off point when you're coming from cities such as London, York, Newcastle and Edinburgh.
-The fastest and most popular train route to Peterborough is the one coming from London King's Cross, only 45 minutes away.
+Peterborough Railway Station is a major interchange, making it an excellent stop-off point when you're coming from cities such as London, York, Newcastle and Edinburgh.
+The fastest and most popular train route to Peterborough comes from London King's Cross, only 45 minutes away.

 Tip 3: If you experience a delay, then claim a refund.

 Unfortunately, trains can sometimes be late, delaying the arrival to your destination.
 The company you travel with can compensate you for this, offering a full or partial Delay Repay refund.
 It is worth checking the policy of the train operating company you are travelling with as retailers differ in what they offer.
 You might be able to get a refund even if your delay was 15 minutes.
 You can apply for compensation directly through the operating company.

 Tip 4: Travel on quieter trains

 The cheapest way to get to Peterborough can be by avoiding peak hours on busier trains.
 Making sure not to travel on weekends and during the holidays can also help to get savings.
-Try to avoid busy city centre stations if you can; the lower demand for these destinations may help get you a cheaper ticket.
+Try to avoid city centre stations if you can; the lower demand for quieter destinations may help get you a cheaper ticket.

 Tip 5: If going in a group then book together